WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Sounds good.

-So granted, I'm not a scientific.
+So granted, I'm not a scientician.

-I don't know, but I I just despite knowing the technical term.
+I don't know, but I just.

 I don't want to make a big deal about it, but I do want to maybe just model that we can have like a nuanced conversation about trans stuff.

-And I do so this is so interesting because this Scientific American article referenced like a controversy.
+So this is so interesting because this Scientific American article referenced like a controversy.

-And when I read it, I was like, oh, this is back when, and don't get me wrong, I'm not trying to both sides.
+And when I read it, I was like, oh, this is back when, and don't get me wrong, I'm not trying to both sides, but there it actually is true.

 There was a time when there would be these bullshits, but it actually was the people on the left who were kind of misrepresenting something that was happening that used to happen, sort of.

-But I just had this instant feeling of like, oh yeah, when I started podcasting and doing like atheistically speaking, that was what I focused on because I was around left people and I wanted to explain, like, oh, here's when they're getting something wrong.
+I know it still happens like here and there, but I just had this instant feeling of like, oh yeah, when I started podcasting and doing like atheistically speaking, that was what I focused on because I was around left people and I wanted to explain like, oh, here's when they're getting something wrong.

-And then I quickly realized, like, oh, never mind.
+And then I quickly realized like, oh, never mind.

 This isn't helpful.